itzzjb/kodekloud-terraform/README.md

 | Configuration Management | Ansible, Chef, Puppet, Salt Stack           | Commonly **used to install and manage software on existing infrastructure resources**.
 These tools maintain a consistent and standard structure of code.
 These can be checked into a version control repository.
 Most important feature is that they are **idempotent**.
 This means that you can run the code multiple times, and every time you run it will only make changes that are necessary to bring the environment to a defined state. |
 | Server Templating        | Docker, HashiCorp Packer, HashiCorp Vagrant | Can be used to **create custom image of a virtual machine or a container**.
 These images already contain all the software and dependencies that is required already on them. ( custom AMIs in AWS, docker images in dockerhub).
 These also promote **immutable** infrastructure.
 We update the image and redeploy a new instance using the updated image.                                                                                      |
 | Provisioning Tools       | HashiCorp Terraform, Cloud Formation        | These tools are **used to provision infrastructure components using a simple declarative code**.
 While cloud formation is specifically designed to deploy services in AWS, terraform support provider plugins for almost all major cloud providers.                                                                                                                                                                                            |

+# Terraform

+Terraform ia a IaC tool which is specifically useful as a infrastructure provisioning tool.
+This is a free and open-source tool.

+One of the biggest advantage of terraform is it's **ability to deploy infrastructure across multiple platforms including private and public clouds**.
+This is achieved through **providers**.

+Provider helps terraform manage third party platforms through their API.
+The third party platforms may be cloud platforms,network infrastructure, monitoring and data management tools, databases and version control systems.

+Terraform uses **HCL (HashiCorp Configuration Language)** which is a simple declarative language to define the infrastructure resources to be provisioned as blocks of code.
+All of these resources can be defined within configuration files that has a **.tf** extension.

+These codes are declarative and can be maintained in a version control system.

+### Declarative ?